 \minisection{Traversal} In the Traversal stage, we create a plan for how to traverse through the video, which is a list of textual instructions that guide our approach to answering the question.
 To achieve this, we use the task prompt $P_T$, which is an instruction to create a plan for answering the question.
 We combine $P_T$ with the question $Q$, and memory bank $M$, which is a dictionary of collected information keyed by timestamps and containing information from the corresponding frame, to receive the final prompt $P_\mathrm{T}^{(1)}$: $P_\mathrm{T}^{(1)} = ``[Q][M][P_T]"$.

 Our method uses a memory bank $M$ to store collected information, which allows information to persist and to be updated as we proceed through different iterations.
 We initialize $M$ with captions of 5 evenly sampled frames throughout the video.
 We find that this memory initialization gives the model good context for the general idea of the video, and performs better than starting with an empty memory $M$.
-After the first iteration, we add information iteratively using the Extractor module, which will be discussed later.
+After the first iteration, we add information iteratively using the Extractor module, which we discuss later in this section.